 Of course these tips may not work for your baby, as know that all babies are different.

 For the first couple of months of my first baby’s life, she had an aversion to sleep – day and night.
-Now of course, most newborn babies share this but we were very very sleep deprived and during one of my many hours awake, pacing the room with her in the sling, I did a lot of reading on the subject of baby sleep.
+Now of course, most newborn babies share this.
+We were very very sleep deprived.
+During one of my many hours awake, I did a lot of reading on the subject of baby sleep.

-The common theme seemed to be trying to create a sleep environment for the baby that was as comforting and similar to the womb as possible and these are a few things we adopted to make this happen:
+The common theme seemed to be trying to create a good sleep environment for the baby.
+It had to be as comforting and similar to the womb as possible.
+These are a few things we adopted to make this happen:

 5 Tips on How to Get Your Baby to Sleep: